Navy's P-8Is deployed in Ladakh; MiG-29K jets likely to move to air bases in north

 In the midst of the border row with China, the Indian Navy on Monday and Tuesday carried out a military drill with a US Navy carrier strike group led by nuclear-powered aircraft carrier USS Nimitz off the coast of Andaman and Nicobar Islands.

-The Indian Navy has increased its surveillance missions and beefed up operational deployment in the Indian Ocean region in the wake of the country''s bitter border standoff with China in eastern Ladakh.
+The Indian Navy has increased its surveillance missions and beefed up operational deployment in the Indian Ocean region in the wake of the country's bitter border standoff with China in eastern Ladakh.

 The Indian Navy is also ramping up its operational cooperation with various friendly naval forces like the US Navy and the Japan Maritime Self Defense Force in view of the fast evolving regional security landscape, the officials said.